rxantos/tubras/tools/irrb/doc/object_panel.rst

 Surface nodes will need to be explicitly set in the **Type** field of the object panel because Blender doesn't have a corresponding object type.
-What's more is if your application contains a custom scene node type, **irrB** allows you set a custom scene node type.
+What's more is if your application contains a custom scene node type, **irrB** allows you set a custom scene node type as well.

 The object panel also contains an easy to use field for explicitly controlling whether or not an object is exported by **irrB**.
 By default all